Course of Raku / Essentials / Creating and calling functions

 Named parameters

-In contract to positional parameters, named parameters are referred by their names.
+In contrast to positional parameters, named parameters are referred by their names.

 The following function takes two parameters called $from and $to.